rainlanguage/.github/CONTRIBUTING.md

 ### Chaining PRs

-Sometimes you made need to "chain" PRs, meaning each merges into the next vs merging directly into main.
+Sometimes you may need to "chain" PRs, meaning each merges into the next vs merging directly into main.

 There's two reasons you may decide to chain your PRs:
 - Your changes are spread across multiple repos and one is a dependency of the other